MileHacker Logo

 Hostels & Budget Stays

-• Many backpackers' hostels provide private rooms as well as dorms.
+• Many hostels offer private rooms in addition to dorms.

 • Shared kitchen facilities are often included.